pet6r/AnomaLLMy/README.md

 jupyter notebook
 ```

-3. Open and run the cells in TokenCounter.ipynb (estimates LLM input size) or Metric_Analysis.ipynb (visualizes LLM performance from analysis files).
+3. Open and run the cells in TokenCounter.ipynb (estimates LLM token input size) or Metric_Analysis.ipynb (visualizes LLM performance from analysis files).
 Adjust paths inside the notebooks if necessary.

 ## Customization
 - **Baselines**: The effectiveness depends heavily on accurate `oui_baseline.pkl` and `protocol_baseline.pkl`.
 Regularly update these based on your known network assets (new employee laptops, printers, servers, IoT devices) and allowed traffic policies.